gae123/sd2/README.md

     All the changes are done in a very safe way that does not alter what is already in the files.
+1. What IP addresses do the containers use?
+    The system automatically assigns addresses in the 172.30.X.X private address range.
+It uses the 3rd octet for the DH and the 4 octet for the containers.

 ## Future Directions